Verisimilitudesque/JavaScript-Blackjack-Game/README.md

 The design and development of a simple blackjame game that runs using JavaScript.

 📚 Course Information
-Course Name: Scrimba - LEarn JavaScript
+Course Name: Scrimba - Learn JavaScript

 Instructor(s): Per Harald Borgen